ForeverScape/foreverscape-captions/README.md

 5) As a user, i am required to submit my email address.
 The user will be presented a clear privacy policy that says we never share information (but might send updates regarding the ForeverScape that they can unsubscribe to, forever, at any time).

 6) As a user, i'd like to click on a caption to upvote it.
+The vote should be validated by the server, and upon "success" response from the server, the order/vote should be updated immediately.
+(USE jquery + ajax).
 This example is not voting, but it's star rating, which is similar.
 Instead of averaging, we will track total rating points.... http://code.tutsplus.com/tutorials/building-a-5-star-rating-system-with-jquery-ajax-and-php--net-11541

 7) As a user the vote up and down button should be visible, but a warning is given if the user is not logged in.